|

-Series Description:
+Series Description

 The Lou Grant TV show was a 60 minute drama series on CBS about a fellow who had been fired from his job at a television station in Minnesota and moved to Los Angeles for a new job as City Editor at the Los Angeles Tribune.

-Lou Grant Cast:
+Lou Grant Cast

-Edward Asner ................
+Edward Asner ....
 Lou Grant

-Robert Walden ...............
+Robert Walden ....
 Joe Rossi

-Linda Kelsey ................
+Linda Kelsey ....
 Billie Newman

-Mason Adams .................
+Mason Adams ....
 Charles Hume

-Jack Bannon .................
+Jack Bannon ....
 Art Donovan

-Nancy Marchand ..............
+Nancy Marchand ....
 Margaret Pynchon

-Daryl Anderson ..............
+Daryl Anderson ....
 Dennis "Animal" Price

-Rebecca Balding .............
+Rebecca Balding ....
 Carla Madigan

-Lou Grant Trivia:
+Lou Grant Trivia

 Lou Grant was a "Spin-Off" of the "Mary Tyler Moore Show (1970)".
 During the final episode of the Mary Tyler Moore Show, Lou Grant was fired from his job at station WJM-TV in Minneapolis making it necessary for him to move on to a new job and a new series!

-Although CBS stated that Lou Grant was cancelled due to declining ratings, many felt that Ed Asner's political activism may have been a contributing factor.
+Although CBS stated that Lou Grant was canceled due to declining ratings, many felt that Ed Asner's political activism may have been a contributing factor.
 Ed Asner himself accused CBS of cancelling Lou Grant due to his views on U.S. involvement in Central America.

 Episodes List With Original Air Dates